beqaux/mysql-mcp-server/README.md

-# MySQL MCP Server for Model Context Protocol
+# MySQL MCP Server for AI's
 This project provides an MCP (Model Context Protocol) server for MySQL schema inspection and SQL query suggestion, designed to work seamlessly with the Cursor IDE.

 ## Features